uimix-editor/uimix/README.md

         Macaron is a design tool built around Web standards (HTML, CSS, and Web Components).
       </td>
-      <td>Import existing Web Components and place them in the editor.</td>
+      <td>:construction: Import existing Web Components and place them in the editor.</td>
       <td>
         Create future-proof components and use them with any frameworks (or without frameworks).
       </td>
       <td>
-        Emit React wrappers and TypeScript definitions for the output Web components.
+        :construction: Emit React wrappers and TypeScript definitions for the output Web components.
       </td>
     </tr>
   </tbody>
 </table>

+_:construction: - Not yet implemented_

 ## Roadmap